 The Primary Care and Hope Clinic serves as a medical home for uninsured and underserved patients in Middle Tennessee, regardless of their ability to pay.
 Through the consistent delivery of preventative, acute, chronic and behavioral health services, the clinic ensures that patients receive the care they need to get healthy and stay healthy.

-The Primary Care and Hope Clinic is staffed by medical doctors, certified nurse practitioners, behavioral health consultants, and a registered dietitian.
+The Primary Care and Hope Clinic is staffed by physicians, certified nurse practitioners, behavioral health consultants, and a registered dietitian.
 The main campus of the Primary Care and Hope Clinic is located at 1453 Hope Way in Murfreesboro.
 It features 33 exam rooms, four treatment rooms, an education classroom and a behavioral health suite.
 Other facilities include the Hope II satellite clinic at Murfreesboro Housing Authority’s Mercury Court neighborhood with three exam rooms and one treatment room, the Smyrna facility at 351 Quecreek Circle in Smyrna, with nine exam rooms and one treatment room, and our newest location at 1701 N Main St in Shelbyville .

 Additional programs offered by the Primary Care and Hope Clinic include Behavioral Health Services, Pharmacy, Nutrition and Diabetes Counseling and Education Services and Breast Cancer Awareness and Screening Services.